skduggal/macos-terminal-website/README.md

 An interactive, macOS-inspired developer portfolio designed by **Siddhanth Duggal**.

-This isn’t your typical portfolio.
+This isn't your typical portfolio.
 Alongside a sleek macOS-style UI, this site integrates a **Retrieval-Augmented Generation (RAG)** pipeline that allows visitors to interact with an AI agent trained specifically on my resume, projects, and career highlights.

 ---

 ### ⚡ What Makes This Unique?

 ✅ **RAG-Powered Terminal Chat**
 The macOS terminal is fully interactive and leverages an advanced **LLM + vector store architecture** to provide intelligent responses.
-Visitors can query the AI about my work experience, projects, or skills, and receive answers grounded in actual documents I’ve authored.
+Visitors can query the AI about my work experience, projects, or skills, and receive answers grounded in actual documents I've authored.

 ✅ **Multi-Stage Retrieval Pipeline**
 The system combines semantic search using vector similarity with contextual re-ranking to ensure only the most relevant data is passed to the LLM.
 This allows for nuanced, high-accuracy answers even to open-ended queries.